One Of Hawaii's Top Auto Accident

-Why Can't I Find a Hawaii Injury Lawyer to Take My Case?
+Why Can't I Find A Hawaii Injury Lawyer To Take My Case?

 We receive many calls a week from people wondering why they can’t find an injury lawyer in Hawaii who will take their case.
 There are many different reasons why you may be having a hard time getting a lawyer to take your case.
 We’ll discuss a few of the many possible reasons here.

 First of all, it’s important to keep in mind that most injury lawyers work on contingency.
 This means that they don’t get paid until they settle your case.
 This type of arrangement is very rare in our society.
 With almost any other profession, if you do the work you get paid.
 Therefore, because injury lawyers only get paid if they win your case, they have to make sure they only accept cases in which they feel there is a high probability that they will get paid.
 After all, lawyers not only need to make an income to support their own living expenses, but they usually have a family to support and employees that must be paid.
 If potential clients didn’t want to pay on contingency and wanted to pay by the hour, they would not have a hard time finding a lawyer to take their case because the lawyer would know that he/she would be paid no matter what the outcome of the case is.

 The lawyer has to evaluate the possible case to determine if it’s worth pursuing.
 When someone calls to discuss their potential case, the lawyer has to try to figure out if the person that the client wants to sue is liable for their injuries.
 Many people think that just because they’re injured than they are entitled to compensation.
 This is not true.
 You are only entitled to compensation if the other person was at fault for the accident.
 Did the other person break a traffic law which resulted in the accident?
 Did the other driver breach a duty of care?
 Was the other driver negligent?
 If not, then that driver is probably not liable for your injuries.